 The study observes that retailers deploying Artificial Intelligence were eight times more likely to be working on high-complexity projects than ‘quick win’ projects that are easier to scale.

-The use of Artificial Intelligence (AI) offers multi-billion dollars of cost-saving opportunity for those retail companies that are able to scale and expand the scope of their existing deployments, according to a new study from French technology services major Capgemini.
+The French technology services major Capgemini in its recent study revealed that the use of Artificial Intelligence (AI) offers multi-billion dollars of cost-saving opportunity for those retail companies that are able to scale and expand the scope of their existing deployments.

 Lack of focus on simple, customer-centric deployments

-Kees Jacobs, Vice President, Global Consumer Products and Retail Sector at Capgemini, said, “Our research shows a clear imbalance of organizations prioritizing cost, data and ROI when deploying AI, with only a small minority considering the customer pain points also.
-These two factors need to be given equal weighting if long-term AI growth, with all of the benefits it brings, is to be achieved.”
+Kees Jacobs, Vice President, Global Consumer Products and Retail Sector at Capgemini, stated that their research shows a clear imbalance of organizations prioritizing cost, data and ROI when deploying AI, with only a small minority considering the customer pain points also.
+These two factors need to be given equal weighting if long-term AI growth, with all of the benefits it brings, is to be achieved.

 Fear of job loss due to AI deployment dispelled